 Halloween Graveyard Decorations

 Because the lawn is artificial, all the decor is attached with fishing line and wire to posts and screws on painted plywood platforms.
-The headstones are made of various materials including styrofoam, fiberglass, resin, and plastic.
-Even the foam tombstones have held up fairly well over time and all it takes is a little paint to touch up any missing chunks.
+The headstones are made of various materials, including styrofoam, fiberglass, resin, and plastic.
+Even the foam tombstones have held up fairly well over time, and all it takes is a little paint to touch up any missing chunks.

 A Halloween cemetery is a fitting addition to any front yard.
 Get lots more info & ideas on How To Create A Spooky Graveyard.

-TIP: Position some of your tombstones at an angle – it makes the graveyard look older and gives a spooky effect.
+TIP: Position some of your tombstones at an angle – it makes the graveyard look older and gives a spooky look effect.

 Where to Buy Halloween Decorations: